QuantEcon/lecture-python-intro/in-work/cobweb.md

 +++

-TODO: @jstac -- add more examples

-The cobweb model {cite}:`10.2307/1236509` is a model of prices and quantities in a given market --- let's say, a market for soy beans.
+The cobweb model {cite}:`10.2307/1236509` is a model of prices and quantities in a given market, and how they evolve over time.

-The model dates back to the 1930s.
+The model dates back to the 1930s and, while simple, it remains significant because it shows the fundamental importance of *expectations*.

-Although the model is quite old and rather simple, it helps build economic understanding because of its focus on expectations.

-One aspect of the model is that soy beans cannot be produced instantaneously.

-Due to this "production lag", sellers need to forecast the prices they expect to hold when their soy beans are ready to take to the market.

-This informational friction can cause complicated dynamics.
+To give some idea of how the model operates, and why expectations matter, imagine the following scenario.

+There is a market for soy beans, say, where prices and traded quantities depend on the choices of buyers and sellers.

+The buyers are represented by a demand curve --- they buy more at low prices and less at high prices.

+The sellers have a supply curve --- they wish to sell more at high prices and less at low prices.

+However, the sellers (who are farmers) need time to grow their crops.

+Suppose now that the price is currently high.

+Seeing this high price, and perhaps expecting that the high price will remain for some time, the farmers plant many fields with soy beans.

+Next period the resulting high supply floods the market, causing the price to drop.

+Seeing this low price, the farmers now shift out of soy beans, restricting supply and causing the price to climb again.

+You can imagine how these dynamics could cause cycles in prices and quantities that persist over time.

+The cobweb model puts these ideas into equations so we can try to quantify them.

-Here we investigate and simulate the basic model under different assumptions regarding the way that produces form expectations.
+In this lecture, we investigate and simulate the basic model under different assumptions regarding the way that produces form expectations.

 Our discussion and simulations draw on [high quality lectures](https://comp-econ.org/CEF_2013/downloads/Complex%20Econ%20Systems%20Lecture%20II.pdf) by [Cars Hommes](https://www.uva.nl/en/profile/h/o/c.h.hommes/c.h.hommes.html).